 POSTOPERATIVE OFFICE VISIT

 Your first post-operative visit should already be arranged.
-If you are uncertain, please call our office during regular working hours to schedule your appointment at your convenience 7-10 days following surgery.
+If not, please call our office during regular working hours to schedule your post op visit.

 DAY OF SURGERY

 Patients are typically asked to arrive at the surgery center 1-2 hours prior to surgery in order to complete paperwork, speak with nurses and anesthesiologist, etc. The surgery lasts approximately 1 hour and time in the recovery room usually lasts an additional 1-2 hours.